guyleonard/orchard/README.md

 	-q run sequentially
 ```

+Order preference of parameters is ignored: i.e. specificy '-ab' will run blasts then alignments.

 Updates
 =======
 This is going to be a somewhat full re-write of the "'Darren's Orchard'" Pipeline.